#EndSARS: Lagos bus service suspends operations until further notice

-The Managing Director, Lagos Bus Services Limited (LBSL), Mr. Idowu Oguntona has suspended all bus operations for the safety of passengers following the EndSars protest in the city.
+The Managing Director, Lagos Bus Services Limited (LBSL), Idowu Oguntona, has suspended all bus operations for the safety of passengers following the EndSars protest in the city.

 “This is contrary to the narratives being circulated across social media in respect of a bus belonging to LBSL captured at the Secretariat Bus Stop, Alausa this morning,” he said.